Santos kitchens with natural veneered wood finishes: unique and dynamic designs

 18 / 03 / 2021

 Wood is a time-honoured material when it comes to creating interiors with a warm, welcoming and comfortable feel.
 Besides, due to its very nature, it’s the perfect choice for users who seek exclusive and differentiated finishes.
 Santos kitchens with natural veneered wood fronts satisfy this taste for the unique, as no two designs will ever be exactly alike.

 Santos’ natural veneered wood finishes are made by gluing thin layers of wood to boards to create key components for kitchens.
 These panels feature the same quality, appearance and properties of the original material, while being free from the possible drawbacks of solid wood such as expansion and contraction, which would affect the cabinets’ structure.

-The veneered wood used in making these veneered panels is obtained from premium-quality wood that—as confirmed by the PEFC certification the brand holds—are sourced from sustainably managed forests.
+The veneered wood used in making these veneered panels is obtained from premium-quality wood.
 Santos not only selects the raw materials but also supervises their treatment and processing until the sheets are joined to the board.
 It is also in charge of finishing each and every item before its assembly by cutting, finishing off and edging it to protect it from harmful agents such as moisture.

 A material for lovers of wood

 The logs from which the veneered wood used in Santos kitchens is obtained from are unique.
 Each tree, despite belonging to the same species, has its own characteristics, hues and grains that directly impact on the final product, determining its appearance and making it completely one of a kind.
 Moreover, wood is a living material in constant evolution that—with the passage of time—will change its colour and nuances, show irregularities to the touch and alter the kitchen’s appearance over the years as a result.